wardbekker/llama_summerize/README.md

 ## Example

+Go to any Gong call, click on the transcript tab, and save the HTML file.
+Then run the following command:

 ```
 python summarize.py gong-transcript.html "Ward" summary.txt
 ```

 (Main) Speaker name is used for semi-intelligent chunking of the text.

+After a coffee or two this will result in a new text file 'summary.txt' with the summary of the call.
+At the bottom of the file you will have a total summary of the call, and above that you will have a summary of each chunk of the call.